m0euk/RDS-Bridge/README.md

 and RF waterfalls render.
 You can retune the decoded channel within the recording by clicking the RF waterfall, typing a frequency into the main readout, or using the step buttons — and the readout shows the tuned station.
 Playback is always real time (1×); the transport is for *positioning*, not fast-forward.
-The recording's start time is read from the file (SDRuno / SpectraVue and Broadcast-Wave timestamps, or a date in the filename), and the transport shows the exact **UTC time at the playhead** as you scrub.
+The recording's start time is read from the file (SDR Console's XML metadata, SDRuno / SpectraVue and Broadcast-Wave timestamps, or a date in the filename), and the transport shows the exact **UTC time at the playhead** as you scrub.

 Recordings must be **2-channel, 16-bit signed PCM** WAV (plain RIFF or RF64 / BW64), sampled at
 **≥ ~120 kHz** so the 57 kHz RDS subcarrier is present.
-SDR++ works as-is; SDR# / SatDump should be set to 16-bit.
-Absolute tuning needs a `<frequency>Hz` token in the filename.
+SDR Console and SDR++ work as-is; SDR# / SatDump should be set to 16-bit. **Absolute tuning** — real MHz on the readout, with click- and type-to-tune within the recording — works whenever the file carries its centre frequency: SDR Console embeds it in the WAV metadata, while SDRuno and SDRConnect put it in the filename (a `100675000Hz` or `100.675MHz` token).
+Without it, the recording still decodes at its own centre.

 **Audio plays in IQ File mode** (0.5.3).
 The tuned station's audio comes through as you work a recording, just like live SDRConnect audio — mono, with the 50/75 µs de-emphasis following the